janhvigo/289941/README.md

 - Customers generally seem to be satisfied with the service, as indicated by the higher average ratings.

 These insights could be valuable for the train service provider, indicating areas where service is performing well (high average ratings) and aspects that might require attention (the occurrence of long delays, even if infrequent).

-Density Plot of Distance:

-The plot shows a distribution with multiple peaks, which suggests that there are several common distances at which people travel.
-It could indicate regular routes or distances that are more popular or available for traveling.There's a significant peak at the lower end of the distance range, indicating that a large number of trips are short-distance.
-Following this, there are smaller peaks, which could represent less frequent but still common travel distances.
-The long tail to the right indicates that there are fewer instances of long-distance travel, but such trips still occur.

 After preprocessing the data, we notice that in our Scatter Plot, there are no outliers (because we removed them) and the correlation heatmap has way less insignifant variables that taint the graph dark blue.